The Visa Entitlement Verification Online system (VEVO) allows visa holders to check their visa conditions.

 up to 48 hours a fortnight while your course of study is in session.
 Students who have started a master's degree by research or Doctoral degree have no work hour limits.

 The student (subclass 500) visa allows you to study the following study types:

 You will need to enrol in a course at an Australian education or training provider first and then apply for a student visa after you have been issued a confirmation of enrolment (CoE) from the provider.
 For more information on applying for courses, visit the how to apply to study page.

-From 1 July 2023, the number of work hours allowed during study terms and semesters will be capped at 48 hours per fortnight.
+The number of work hours allowed during study terms and semesters is capped at 48 hours per fortnight.
 If you fail to comply with this visa condition, you may have your student visa cancelled.

 Students who have already started their Master degree by research or Doctoral degree have no work hours limit.

 Check the Visa Entitlement Verification Online system (VEVO) to see the work conditions that apply to you.

 International students are protected by Australia's workplace laws.
 Find out more on our Working in Australia page.